SPDX-License-Identifier: AGPL-3.0-or-later¶

 scpn_quantum_control.phase.param_shift

 Analytic gradient computation for variational quantum eigensolvers (VQE).
-The parameter-shift rule computes exact gradients using only two circuit evaluations per parameter — no finite-difference error, works on real quantum hardware.
+The parameter-shift rule computes exact gradients using only two circuit evaluations per parameter — no finite-difference error, works on real quantum expectation routes once the backend policy supports the required shifted evaluations.
+The implemented route is local simulator-first.

 Theory¶